MadsRudolph/Oscilloscope_Project/README.md

 - Andreas Jacobsen
 - Joakim Butenko

-> All members have reviewed and understood the entire system.
+> All members contributed to testing, integration, and review across subsystems.

 ---